phantom/sign-in-with-solana/README.md

 - `issuedAt`: Optional ISO 8601 datetime string.
 This represents the time at which the sign-in request was issued to the wallet.
 If not provided, the wallet must not include Issued At in the message.
 - `expirationTime`: Optional ISO 8601 datetime string.
 This represents the time at which the sign-in request should expire.
 If not provided, the wallet must not include Expiration Time in the message.
 - `notBefore`: Optional ISO 8601 datetime string.
 This represents the time at which the sign-in request becomes valid.
 If not provided, the wallet must not include Not Before in the message.
 - `requestId`: Optional EIP-4361 Request ID.
-This field can be used to provide uniqueness or an identifier to the sign-in request, and can be used by dapps as an extra layer of request verification.
+In addition to using `nonce` to avoid replay attacks, dapps can also choose to include a unique signature in the `requestId` .
+Once the wallet returns the signed message, dapps can then verify this signature against the state to add an additional, strong layer of security.
 If not provided, the wallet must not include Request ID in the message.
 - `resources`: Optional EIP-4361 Resources.
 Usually a list of references in the form of URIs that the dapp wants the user to be aware of.
 These URIs should be separated by `\n-`, ie, URIs in new lines starting with the character `-`.
 If not provided, the wallet must not include Resources in the message.

 ### Sign-In Output Fields